St. Albans School (Washington, D.C.): School Motto, Prayer, and Hymn

 Michael Collins ‘48, Apollo 11 astronaut, carried a copy of the St. Albans school prayer with him on his journey to the Moon.
 It reads as follows:

 "Vouchsafe thy blessing, we beseech thee, O Lord, upon this school and upon all other works undertaken in thy fear and for thy glory; and grant that all who serve thee here, whether as teachers or learners, may set thy holy will ever before them, and seek always to do such things as are pleasing in thy sight; that so both the Church and Commonwealth of this land may benefit by their labors, and they themselves may attain unto everlasting life; through Jesus Christ our Lord.
 Amen."

 The school hymn, “Men of the Future, Stand,” has four verses and is sung to the tune of “Diademata.”
 It was written by Edith Church, wife of the school’s second headmaster, William Howell Church.

 Other Academic Programs

 School of Public Service

-Founded in 2002, the School of Public Service is a four-week residential summer program that aims to instill a greater appreciation for public policy and government.
-The program admits roughly 40 rising high school seniors—male and female—each year who are interested in politics or any facet of public service.
+Founded in 2002, the School of Public Service is a four-week, co-ed residential summer program that aims to instill a greater appreciation for public policy and government.
+The program admits roughly 40 rising high school seniors from across the world who are interested in politics or any facet of public service.
 The academic component of the program features notable speakers with significant public service experience, uses case studies adopted from Harvard’s Kennedy School of Government, and requires students to simulate a Supreme Court case.
 The program benefits from its Washington, D.C., location, also providing students with tours of museums, government buildings, and other national sites in the city.